sehaj11-007/Induction_report/README.md

 * Telling us about satya schorship program benefits and how to apply it

-* taran and Arshdeep  tell us about github and about markdown
+*  sharanjeet sir telling us about github and about markdown

 * harpreet mam tell us about